All articles

 A feature request backlog sorted by votes and priority score

-Why Votes Alone Will Lead You Astray
+Why Will Votes Alone Lead You Astray?

 Feature voting boards are one of the best tools for capturing user demand.
 But if you build the top-voted feature every sprint, you'll eventually ship something your enterprise customers love and your growth segment ignores — or vice versa.